lich-uct/molpher-lib/doc/source/documentation/python/ExplorationTree_doc.rst

         Can be used to obtain the current `exploration parameters`.

-        :return: instance of `ExplorationParameters`, which holds the current configuration options for the computations on the tree
+        :return: instance of `ExplorationData`, which holds the current configuration options for the computations on the tree
-        :rtype: `ExplorationParameters`
+        :rtype: `ExplorationData`

     .. automethod:: getCandidateMorphs